Electronic signatures at a glance

 E-signatures and their influence on Japanese businesses

 For decades, the Hanko, a personal seal, has been the foundation of document security in Japan.
 Symbolizing trust and considered inviolable, the Hanko holds deep cultural significance.
 The reliance on physical documents and Hanko usage has posed a huge challenge in an increasingly digital world.
-Here's where Zoho Sign steps in, allowing you to easily upload a digital image of a Hanko to any document, upholding tradition while meeting the demands of the digital age.
+Here's where Zoho Sign, our digital signature solution steps in, allowing you to easily upload a digital image of a Hanko to any document, upholding tradition while meeting the demands of the digital age.
 The initiation of e-signature usage has significantly enhanced efficiency for Japanese businesses.
 This digital shift proved to be immensely advantageous as the Japanese highly value punctuality and precision in business practices.

 Zoho Sign offers impeccable document management and authentication, making it the go-to solution for Japanese businesses.
 The adoption of Zoho Sign can help businesses achieve optimal performance by ticking crucial boxes, such as: